 Making sure the person is comfortable in their environment

 Prevention is very important.
 While pain is not unavoidable in seniors with dementia, it is often possible to prevent painful experiences from occurring.
 For example, if a caregiver knows that loud noises are painful for the person in their care, then they can avoid loud environments.
 It is the same with types of exercise or physical activities, such as walking up or down the stairs.

 Providing Quality Dementia Care Services

 Dementia care at home can help seniors living with dementia maintain their peace, dignity, and happiness.
 Seeking quality dementia care services is important, in order for seniors to live their best possible lives as the disease progresses.
 Caregivers at Alegre Home Care undergo specialized Alzheimer’s and dementia care training on an ongoing basis, so that they can stay up to date with advancements in dementia care.

-If you are looking for dementia care or in-home care services, please reach out to Alegre Home Care at one of our Northern California locations.
+If you are looking for home care assistance or Alzheimer's care in Santa Rosa, CA and the surrounding areas, please reach out to Alegre Home Care at one of our Northern California locations.
 We provide high quality care you can trust.